Akan chieftaincy: Tufohene

 (or head of the gunners).
-Tufohene translates loosely in Akan as 'the chief of the gunners'The chief heads several activities in the town.He enforces all by-laws made by the chief and his sub chiefs.He enforces all customs and he is the chief who expels all malcontents from the town.When the chief and the sub chiefs decide that the a particular resident should no longer live in the when the town.
+Tufohene translates loosely in Akan as 'the chief of the gunners'.
+The chief heads several activities in the town.He enforces all by-laws made by the chief and his sub chiefs.He enforces all customs and he is the chief who expels all malcontents from the town.When the chief and the sub chiefs decide that the a particular resident should no longer live in the when the town.
 It is the Tufohene who enforces that decision.
-The Tufohene is therefore is linked to the Police Commander or the state attorney in his duties.He procecuites all those who fail to participate communal labour;the general welfare of the town is his responsibility.ln time of war, he keeps all war plans implemented.
+The Tufohene is therefore is linked to the Police Commander or the state attorney in his duties.
+He prosecutes all those who fail to participate communal labour; the general welfare of the town is his responsibility. ln time of war, he keeps all war plans implemented.
 Tufohene is the chief of the gunners.
 Tufohene's position is very common among Akuapem and Fanti's.
-In Ashanti the full word is Atuntufouhene.Nana Boakye Dankwa, the father of Otumfuo Osei Tutu l, was the first Tufuhene of Ashanti Confederacy.
+In Ashanti the full word is Atuntufouhene.
+Nana Boakye Dankwa, the father of Otumfuo Osei Tutu l, was the first Tufuhene of Ashanti Confederacy.